zombierantcasey/easy-mysql/README.md

 - Initializes a MySQL connection pool
 - Handles opening/closing the pool connection

 Sure, you could implement this yourself.
 But holy fuck!
 You're just as lazy as I am, and you're tired of re-writing the same code.
 And wow! you're even more like me!
 You don't really like using ORM's because they're annoying and require constant attention.
 You're an adult!
-You don't need everything to represented in an programming language; it's a needless abstraction!
+You don't need every teeny little thing to represented in a programming language as an object; it's a needless abstraction!
 Stop telling me to go to my room!